damianhakert/damianhakert.github.io/source/posts/2016-12-11-proposed-server-purchase-for-gitlab-com.html.md

 B12 Is it smart to make the controller a seperate 1U box or should we repurpose some of our normal nodes for this?

+B13 Any hints on how to test the backup restore (on AWS or our hardware, how often, etc.)?

 # Rack

 The default rack height seems to be 45U nowadays (42U used to be the standard).